-In cases where it is determined that an employee has violated this policy by threatening another individual with violence or engaging in violent behavior, disciplinary action will be imposed, up to and possibly including immediate termination.
+If a complaint of prohibited harassment, discrimination, threats, aggressive, violent, disruptive, unprofessional or inappropriate behaviors is substantiated, appropriate disciplinary action will be imposed, up to and possibly including immediate termination.
+The appropriate EH individual or department will contact local, state and federal law agencies when appropriate.
 In situations where it is found appropriate to do so, an individual who violates this policy may be required to obtain counseling or other available assistance.